MicrosoftDocs/sql-docs/docs/reporting-services/working-with-kpis-in-reporting-services.md

 ## Refreshing a KPI

-To refresh the KPI, you will need to configure a caching for the shared dataset.
+To refresh the KPI's data, you will need to configure caching with a cache refresh plan for the shared dataset used by the KPI.
 For more information regarding cache refresh plans, see [Work with Shared Datasets](../reporting-services/work-with-shared-datasets-web-portal.md).

 ## Next steps